glic3rinu/passlib/docs/lib/passlib.hash.sha512_crypt.rst

 .. currentmodule:: passlib.hash

-SHA-512 Crypt and SHA-256 Crypt were developed as a response to :class:`~passlib.hash.bcrypt`.
-They are descendants of :class:`~passlib.hash.md5_crypt`, and incorporate many changes: replaced MD5 with newer message digest algorithms, some internal cleanups in MD5-Crypt's rounds algorithm, and the introduction of a variable rounds parameter.
+SHA-512 Crypt and SHA-256 Crypt were developed in 2008 by Ulrich Drepper as successor :class:`~passlib.hash.md5_crypt` which includes fixes and advancements such as variable rounds, using NIST-approved cryptgraphic primitives.
-SHA-512 Crypt is currently the default password hash for many systems (notably Linux), and has no known weaknesses.
+SHA-256 / SHA-512 Crypt are currently the default password hash for many systems (notably Linux), and have no known weaknesses.

 Usage
 =====